realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 ##### Features and controls

-*The key below indicates how to mute your microphone, take photos, share your screen, create media objects, and so on:*
+*The figure below indicates how to mute your microphone, take photos, share your screen, create media objects, and so on:*

 <div class="img img--fullContainer img--14xLeading" style="background-image: url({{ site.baseurl_book_img }}ch-onboarding/hubs-features.png);"></div>